Sustainable transport: Transport and social sustainability

 Cities with overbuilt roadways have experienced unintended consequences, linked to radical drops in public transport, walking, and cycling.
-In many cases, streets became void of “life.”
+In many cases, streets became void of "life."
 Stores, schools, government centers and libraries moved away from central cities, and residents who did not flee to the suburbs experienced a much reduced quality of public space and of public services.
 As schools were closed their mega-school replacements in outlying areas generated additional traffic; the number of cars on US roads between 7:15 and 8:15 a.m. increases 30% during the school year.

 Yet another impact was an increase in sedentary lifestyles, causing and complicating a national epidemic of obesity, and accompanying dramatically increased health care costs.

-Car-based transport systems present barriers to employment in low-income neighbourhoods, with many low-income individuals and families forced to run cars they cannot afford in order to maintain their income.
+Car-based transport systems present barriers to employment in low-income neighborhoods, with many low-income individuals and families forced to use cars they cannot afford to maintain their income.
+This is also referred to as forced car ownership.

+These effects are spread unevenly across people and places, resulting in a transport divide.

 Potential shift to sustainable transport in developing countries

-In developing countries such as Uganda, researchers have sought to determine factors that could possibly influence travelers to opt for bicycles as an alternative to motorcycle taxis (Bodaboda).
+In developing countries such as Uganda, researchers have sought to determine factors that could possibly influence travelers to opt for bicycles as an alternative to motorcycle taxis (boda boda).
 The findings suggest that generally, the age, gender, and ability of the individual to cycle in the first place are key determinants of their willingness to shift to a more sustainable mode.
 Transport system improvements that could reduce the perceived risks of cycling were also seen to be the most impactful changes that could contribute towards the greater use of bicycles.